modelsconf2018/artifact-evaluation/morin/README.md

 # thingml-diversifier

 A model-based tool to automatically diversify communications.
+Available on [ReMoDD](http://remodd.org/content/thingml-diversifier).

 The science behind this artefact is decribed in:<br/>
 B. Morin, J. Høgenes, H. Song, N. Harrand and B. Baudry.<br/>